 Official off-trail Views from the Blue Forest Route

-Hiking along the Blue Forest Route
+Hiking along the badlands of the Blue Forest Route

 After the Wilderness Route, the Blue Forest Route was my favorite hike in Petrified Forest National Park during my visit last fall.
 The good news?
 It’s much shorter and much, much easier to follow than the Wilderness Route.
 So as long as you have basic trail-finding techniques, this is a great way to experience the beauty of southern Petrified Forest.
 The views blew me away, but I also saw some petrified wood (mostly at a distance) along the way.